How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on linear interpolation

 In contrast to prior work that mainly links effective noise to properties of single solutions~\citep{Chaudhari2016EntropySGDBG, mandt2018stochasticgradientdescentapproximate,jastrzkebski2017three}, our results show that it also governs its surrounding solutions.
-Specifically, $\smash{\tilde{\mathcal{S}}}$ not only biases SGD toward particular regions of the loss landscape, but also controls the compatibility of solutions found in different runs under linear interpolation merging.
-In the following sections, we ablate each optimizer component and analyze how it contributes to the merging effectiveness.
+Specifically, $\smash{\tilde{\mathcal{S}}}$ not only biases the optimization dynamics toward particular regions of the loss landscape, but also controls the compatibility of solutions found in different runs under linear interpolation merging.
+In the following sections, we control each optimizer component in isolation to analyze how it contributes to the merging effectiveness.